 - a.
-The Y plane in question is on or inboard of Y=520. - b.
+The Y plane in question is on or inboard of Y=520 . - b.
 The axis of rotation of the RW Flap must be fixed and located no more than 20mm below the upper extremity and no more than 20mm forward of the rear extremity of RV-RW-PROFILES at all times. - c.
 Any such variation of incidence maintains compliance with all of the bodywork regulations with the exception of Article 3.10.1. - d.
 It cannot be used to change the geometry of any duct, either directly or indirectly, other than the change to the distance between adjacent sections permitted by Article 3.10.1. - e.
 The design is such that failure of the system will result in the uppermost closed section returning to the normal high incidence position. - f.
-Any alteration of the incidence of the uppermost closed section may only be commanded by direct driver input and controlled using the control electronics specified in Article 8.3.
+Any alteration of the incidence of the uppermost closed section may only be commanded by direct driver input and controlled using the control electronics specified in Article 8.3. - g.
+The distance between the two sections of the Rear Wing Profiles at their closest position must lie between 10mm and 85mm.

-The actuator mechanism in order to achieve the above adjustment must lie inboard of Y=25, no more than 30mm above the top surface of RV-RW-PROFILES and not extend beyond RV-RW-PROFILES in the forward or rearward direction, when viewed from above.
+In order to achieve the above adjustment, the actuator mechanism must lie inboard of Y=25, below Z=940 and not extend beyond RV-RW-PROFILES in the forward or rearward direction, when viewed from above.
 Furthermore, any additional minimal bodywork associated with the adjustment of the RW FLAP must be located outboard of Y=515mm and below the top surface of RV-RW-PROFILES.